How to pump up the brachioradialis muscle. Treatment of pain in the brachioradialis muscle Pull-ups for the brachioradialis muscle

 Associated zones, meridians and points.

-ventral zone.
-Manual meridian of light tai-yin.
+Ventral zone.
+Manual lung meridian taiyin.
 LU 4-6.

 Stretching exercise.
-In the sitting position, straighten the supinated (outward-turning) shoulder to the limit, fully extend the hand and fingers to increase the stretch of the forearm.
-Rest your palms on the seat with your fingers pointing back.
+From a seated position, straighten your supinated (outwardly rotated) shoulder to its fullest extent and fully straighten your hand and fingers to increase the stretch in your forearm.
+Rest your palms on the seat so that your fingers point back.

 Strengthening exercise.
-Stand straight, lower your arms along the body, turn your palms outward.
-Bend your forearms without taking your elbows away from your body.
+Stand up straight, lower your arms along your body, turn your palms outward.
+Bend your forearms without moving your elbows away from your body.
 Pull your palms towards your shoulder joints.
 Slowly return to the starting position.
-Bending on count 2, return to starting position on count 4.
+Perform bending on a count of 2, return to the starting position on a count of 4.

-Repeat the exercise 8-10 times, increasing the number of repetitions as strength increases.
-You can use dumbbells to increase.
+Repeat the exercise 8-10 times, increasing the number of repetitions as your strength increases.
+To increase this, you can use dumbbells.

 D. Finando, C. Finando